-UART chip (hardware part) is included in ATMEGA328 microcontroller used in Arduino, which facilities to implement serial communication.
+UART chip is included in the ATMEGA328 microcontroller used in Arduino, which facilitates serial communication.

-A UART (universal asynchronous receiver/transmitter) is a chip (block of circuitry) responsible for implementing serial communication.
+A UART (universal asynchronous receiver transmitter) is a chip (block of circuitry, hardware part) responsible for implementing serial communication.

 Actually, It acts as an intermediary between parallel and serial interfaces.
 On one end of the UART there is a bus of eight-or-so data lines (additionally some control pins), on the other side two serial wires – RX and TX.